Some of the nonsense from my old loaf

 We will experience joys, and pains, feel love, taste hate; think and see and touch; wonder at the world as we wander out in the world.
 We share all that and more, yet I will never know you outside of the arbitrary provocation of this made up clock that has counted you into the world.

 The most durable things are those that can be replicated easily and therefore transmitted widely, kept whole and undivided, and both near and far.
-The most durable things therefore, are ideas.
+The most durable things therefore, are Ideas.

-Photographs are not as durable as ideas.
+Photographs are not as durable as Ideas.
 Nor indeed are words, mere semantics in comparison.
-The durability of ideas is such that I think they are subordinate only to the entropic durability of the universe.
+The durability of Ideas is such that I think they are subordinate only to the entropic durability of the universe.
 In that hierarchy, it is inescapable that we/humans are ourselves subordinate to Ideas.
-This echoes of Nadia’s writing in The tyranny of ideas
+This echoes of Nadia’s writing,

 When do I do my best thinking?
 When I’m moving.
 Walking lifts my spirits immensely.
 Craig calls it locomotion.
 It’s generative.
 Motion is my thinking.
 Motion of the legs over the earth, followed by motion of the pen over the page.